Nabil642/CSE440-Project/README.md

 Enter clues about a jewel heist.
 Watch a Bayesian Network turn them into a live-updating probability of guilt for each suspect — no black box, every table is on display.

-> Built as an AI coursework project exploring probabilistic graphical models, and adapted from the [ClueChain](https://github.com/nipunsaif/ClueChain) mystery-solver concept.
+> An AI coursework project exploring probabilistic graphical models through an interactive detective game.

 ---